 - Read the mag tape pages

-Zamzara is a left-to-right-and-reach-the-exit platform shoot ’em up which sees you taking charge of a slimey green alien with a cone shaped short of head.
-The game’s title refers to the planet you’re trying to save from invaders by blasting the hell out of everything.
-You know the score here: run, and jump, and shoot, and duck.
+Zamzara is a left-to-right-and-reach-the-exit platform shoot ’em up which sees you taking charge of a slimy green alien with a cone shaped sort of head.
+The game’s title refers to the planet you’re trying to save.
+You know the score here: run from the invaders and then shoot them.
+Jump a bit, duck, shoot.
 But it’s the little touches here that make it stand out.
 The animation is smooth and detailed.
 If you shoot a laser, they can bounce off walls.
 There are different sounds on every level, too, and best of all it loads in a single 64K.
-It’s everything that’s good about budget software, only hampered by a problem that’s all too familar in games coded and playtested by one person (in this case, the late Jukka Tapanimäki).
+It’s everything that’s good about budget software, only hampered by a problem that’s all too familiar in games coded and playtested by one person (in this case, the late Jukka Tapanimäki).
 It’s really, really hard.
 But the game’s slickness constantly rewards, so you’ll probably keep going until the end.

 PACK FACT: Zamzara could have been very different.
 In fact, version one of the game was rather like Impossible Mission, with the aim of collecting genes and building DNA.
 Hewson loved it but thought it too complex for a young market, though, and the game was scaled back.
 More on that here.

-This is the game that had people wondering if Gremlin Graphics had lost their golden touch, initially released to a lukewarm response at Christmas 1986.
+This is the game that had people wondering if Gremlin Graphics had lost their golden touch when it was released to a lukewarm response at Christmas 1986.
 At almost ten quid, it also had the opposite reaction to that of Zamzara, the feeling being there wasn’t enough of it or sufficient thrills and spills to justify the price tag.